cyberbotics/wrestling/README.md

 However, if your controller crashes for some reason, no error will be reported to you, but the animation of your robot will show your robot not moving at all (and your robot will likely loose the game).
 It that case, you should check the log file of the evaluation run to understand why your controller crashed.
 All the log files are available on https://github.com/cyberbotics/wrestling/actions

+### Friendly Test Games

+It is possible for the participants to start a friendly test game against another participant of their choice.
+This can be achieved from the [Actions](../../actions) tab of the participant repository: select the [Trigger Test Game](../../actions/workflows/test.yml) action and click the <kbd>Run workflow</kbd> button.
+Enter the name of your opponent as it appears in the [leader board][1] and click the green <kbd>Run workflow</kbd> button.
+Once complete, friendly test games can be viewed from the `Test` buttons in the [leader board][1].

 ### Runner Machine Configuration